Tonkatsu Recipe, Japanese Pork Cutlet RecipeKatachiware Japanese Style Tableware

 Application of Panko

-- Add all-purpose flour in another bowl.
+- Add all-purpose flour to another bowl.
 Dip the meat piece into it first.
 Shrug off the excess flour.

 - Next, dip the meat piece in the prepared mixture of egg and oil